The Possibility and the Promise

 The Possibility and the Promise is the first full-length album released by the emo band Amber Pacific.
 The title was taken from a quote in Charles Bukowski's Ham on Rye.
 The album contains one previously heard track, which is "Always You (Good Times)", which can be heard on the band's debut EP.

-The song is also featured on the soundtrack of Criterion Games Burnout 3: Takedown.

 Track listing

 Deluxe Edition

 In addition to the above songs, the Deluxe Edition contained the following songs: